FAQ

 Columbus Promise scholars also receive access to an on-campus advisor to help provide educational and career guidance and encourage scholars to stay on track.

-The Priority deadline to apply is May 1, 2023.
+The Priority Deadline to apply is May 15, 2024.

 The earlier you apply, the earlier you’ll find out you’re eligible for Columbus Promise and be able to take the next steps toward receiving your Columbus Promise award and enrolling for autumn semester.